Can you make a living from CFD trading?

 • Do some social trading

-Hedge fund managers – these are investment professionals with highly tuned trading strategies.
-CFDs were actually originally an institutional product that hedge funds used to short the market.
-They are also a good way for funds to buy up large positions in companies without the market finding out.
 Hedge funds that trade CFDs usually charge an investment fee, then a performance fee.
 It is known as the 2&20.
 They would earn 2% on the size of money invested and get a 20% cut of the CFD trading profits.
 Nowadays the percentages are much lower because of competition.

-Get a funded account – prop firms are becoming more and more popular offering competitions to fund traders.
+Get a funded account – prop firms are becoming more and more popular, offering competitions to fund traders.
 However, most are just demo accounts that earn money from traders wistfully thinking they can become hedge fund managers.
 These are best avoided.

 Social trading or copy trading – is where you trade as normal on your account and other traders automatically copy your trades.
 This is sort of like being an unregulated hedge-fund manager and is a bit of a grey area.
-Technically you are not trading other people’s money so you don’t need to be regulated, but if you lose money so do the people that are following you.
+Technically, you are not trading other people’s money, so you don’t need to be regulated, but if you lose money so do the people that are following you.
 With copy trading on eToro for example, you earn money based on how much money is copying your CFD trades.

 It’s probably the most practical option for profitable traders who want to try and earn a living from CFD trading.
 However, it may not be around forever, if the regulators clamp down on it, so make hay as the sun shines, as they say.